 Pillar Two aims to ensure that income is taxed at an appropriate rate and has several complicated mechanisms to ensure this tax is paid.
 The rules are complex and will require substantial new forms of financial data that tax departments may not currently have access to within their organization.

-On 20 December 2021, the OECD/G20 Inclusive Framework (IF) on Base Erosion and Profit Shifting (BEPS) released Model Global Anti-Base Erosion (GloBE) rules (Model Rules) under Pillar Two.
-These Model Rules set forth the “common approach” for a Global Minimum Tax at 15 percent for multinational enterprises with a turnover of more than EUR750 million.
-The IF has released further guidance on the Model Rules throughout 2022 and 2023, including Commentary, an Implementation Framework, and Administrative Guidance.
-The European Union (EU) and a number of other jurisdictions intend to introduce Pillar Two from 2024, while other countries and territories have indicated they will introduce Pillar Two from 2025.
+On 20 December 2021, the OECD/G20 Inclusive Framework (IF) on (BEPS) released Model Global Anti-Base Erosion (GloBE) rules (Model Rules) under Pillar Two.
+These Model Rules set forth the “common approach” for a global minimum tax at 15% for multinational enterprises with a turnover of more than EUR750 million.
+The IF has continued to release further guidance on the Model Rules, including Commentary, an IF, and various tranches of Administrative Guidance.
+As of the beginning of 2025, Pillar Two rules are now in effect in over 50 jurisdictions worldwide with further jurisdictions indicating an intention to introduce the rules in the near future.

 Insights on Pillar Two

-• Following the 20 December 2021 release of the Model Rules, the European Commission published a proposed EU Directive to incorporate Pillar Two rules into EU law that would expand the scope of the Pillar Two rules to wholly domestic groups located in the EU, along with certain other modifications to the Model Rules.
+• Following the 20 December 2021 release of the Model Rules, the European Commission published the EU Directive to incorporate Pillar Two rules into EU law that expanded the scope of the Pillar Two rules to wholly domestic groups located in the EU, along with certain other modifications to the Model Rules.

-• The Model Rules did not include a model Subject to Tax Rule (STTR) treaty provision, which is expected to be developed in 2023.
-A multilateral instrument will be developed by mid-2023 to facilitate implementation of the STTR in relevant bilateral treaties.
-By the end of 2023, an implementation framework will be developed that facilitates the coordinated implementation of the GloBE rules.
+• The Model Rules did not include a model Subject to Tax Rule (STTR) treaty provision.
+Instead, a multilateral instrument was developed to facilitate implementation of the STTR in relevant bilateral treaties.
+A signing ceremony occurred in September 2024 at which stage 9 jurisdictions signed the MLI (Multilateral Instrument).

 Featured content